ietf-wg-asdf/SDF/sdf.md

 (These three aspects are described by the qualities `readable`, `writable`, and `observable` defined for an `sdfProperty`.)

-Definitions in `sdfProperty` groups include the definitions from `sdfData` groups, however, they actually also declare a Property with the given qualities to be potentially present in the containing Object.
+Definitions in `sdfProperty` groups include the definitions from `sdfData` groups, however, they actually also declare a Property with the given qualities to be potentially present in the containing sdfObject.

 For definitions in `sdfProperty` and `sdfData`, SDF provides qualities that can constrain the structure and values of data allowed in the interactions